The 14 best Florida beaches for families (updated for 2025)

 Clam Pass Park’s 35 acres of coastal habitat is a great place to spot wildlife (Photo: Naples Marco Island Everglades CVB)

-A three-quarter-mile boardwalk travels through a mangrove forest down to the beach at the popular Clam Pass Park on Florida’s Gulf coast.
-Like other family-friendly beaches in Florida, visitor amenities include public restrooms, a snack bar, and a beach concession that rents chairs, cabanas, canoes, and kayaks.
-There are no lifeguards here, but the City of Naples’s Beach Patrol monitors area beaches every day of the year and assists with any medical emergencies that arise.
-Loaner life jackets and a beach wheelchair are also available.
+A boardwalk travels through a mangrove forest down to the beach at the popular Clam Pass Park on Florida’s Gulf Coast.
+Amenities include public restrooms, a snack bar, and a beach concession that rents chairs, cabanas, canoes, and kayaks.
+(Loaner lifejackets and a beach wheelchair are also available.)
+There are no lifeguards here, but the City of Naples’s Beach Patrol monitors area beaches daily and assists with any medical emergencies that arise.
+Clam Pass Park’s 35 acres of coastal habitat is a great place to spot birds, butterflies, and a variety of marine life, and the Conservancy of Southwest Florida offers guided nature walks Monday through Saturday from December to April.

-Where to Stay Near Clam Pass Park Beach, Florida
+Where to stay near Clam Pass Park Beach, Florida

 10. Manatee Public Beach